-The community college component will hold site visits at Los Angeles Community College during this year.
+The Community College component will hold site visits at Los Angeles Valley College and Santa Monica College for the 2015-16 academic year.

 To accomplish the Project’s goals in promoting leadership development, the Project Directors train student volunteers from IDEAS at UCLA to help facilitate the workshops and serve as mentors for the mentoring component.
 We also utilize volunteers from the UCLA student body to immerse them in civic engagement and broaden their understanding of community diversity.

 We hope to provide academic and financial information and empower undocumented students to dream without borders.
 With the right motivation and resources, the number of undocumented students pursuing higher education will keep on increasing and, hence, give emergence to future professionals, philanthropists, and community leaders.
 As a result, the AB540 Project is committed to constantly being a source of information, encouragement, and empowerment to as many students in order to assist them in a path to higher education.

 If you would like to get involved or request the service of the AB540 Project, please contact us through the following:Visit the AB540 Project’s Facebook Page.